vincent-wat04/tp/docs/UserGuide.md

 **Tip:** Use `listtag` before using `find t/TAG` to see which tags are available for filtering!
 </box>

-Note: If no contacts have tags, displays `There are currently no tags.`
+Note: If the registry is empty, displays `There are currently no tags.`

 ### Editing a person: `edit`